evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/stdtypes.rst

    >>> bytes.fromhex('2Ef0 F1f2  ')
    b'.\xf0\xf1\xf2'

-A reverse conversion function exists to transform a bytes object into its hexadecimal representation.

-.. method:: bytes.hex()

-   Return a string object containing two hexadecimal digits for each byte in the instance.

-   >>> b'\xf0\xf1\xf2'.hex()
-   'f0f1f2'

-   .. versionadded:: 3.5

 Since bytes objects are sequences of integers (akin to a tuple), for a bytes object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be a bytes object of length 1.
 (This contrasts with text strings, where both indexing